mnabeel11/Springboard/Capstone_2/ReadMe.md

 Capstone Project 2 - Forecasting Anonymous Product demand In this project, the data for an anonymous product was provided by Southern Illinois University Edwardsville.
 The data includes five years demand data for the product.
+In this capstone, traditional time series forecasting technqiues were compared with deep learning time series forecasting.
+The traditional and deep learning techniques/ algorithms have be applied in the following order below.
+1. Simple Exponential Smoothing
+2. Holt's Linear Trend
+3. Holt's Winter Method
+4. ARIMA
+5. SARIMA
+6. FBProphet
+7. LSTM nueral network
+8. ConvLSTM neural network
+The code for the algorithms is provided in the notebook below:

+Results:
+  MODEL/ ALGORITHM                       RMSE
+  Simple Exponential Smoothing           24.81
+  (SES)
+  Holt's Linear Trend (HLT)              19.61
+  Holt’s Winter Method                   20.09
+  ARIMA                                  19.45
+  SARIMA                                 30.56
+  LSTM                                   26.9
+  CNN-LSTM                               18.16